 To qualify the derivative instrument as a hedge, we are required to meet strict hedge effectiveness and contemporaneous documentation requirements at the initiation of the hedge and assess the hedge effectiveness on an ongoing basis over the life of the hedge.
 At December 31, 2022 and 2021, our derivative financial instruments did not meet the documentation requirements to be designated as hedges.
-Accordingly, we recognized the changes in Fair value of derivative instruments, net in our Consolidated Statement of Operations.
+Accordingly, we recognized the changes in

+Fair value of derivative instruments, net in our Consolidated Statement of Operations.
 The following table summarizes the losses and gains recorded for the years ended December 31, 2022, 2021 and 2020:

-For 31,
+For the years ended December 31,

-(In thousands) 2022 2 2021 2020 0
+(In thousands) 2022 2021 2020

 Derivative gain (loss):

-Common stock options/warrants \$ 12 \$ (58) \$ (46)
+Common stock options/warrants\$ 12 \$ (58) \$ (46)

-Forward contracts \$ 637 \$ 904 \$ 96
+Forward contracts 637 904 96

-Total \$ 649 \$ 846 \$ 50
+Total 649 \$ 846 \$ 50